They believed in God, but they believed in other forces, too.

 Why, I wondered, was I finding myself coerced to act around so many frum people exactly the same way I was expected to act around atheists?

-Enter the Erev Rav Strategy and Its Devastating Effects
+Enter the Erev Rav Strategy & Its Devastating Effects

 Very much to their credit, they were determined to overcome their upbringing.
 And to an admirably large extent, most of them have.